Eyre Highway: Further improvements

 The 1960s standard of a 6.2 m sealed width with 1.2 m gravel shoulders was proving to be inadequate by the 1980s.
 Increasing numbers of truck and tourist coaches caused fretting, and reduced the actual sealed width to 5.6 m along much of Eyre Highway.
 Main Roads in Western Australia spent around a million dollars a year on rehabilitating 50 to 100 km sections.
-A major project to improve Eyre Highway, rather than just repair the damage, began in 1984 with federal government funding to reconstruct 300 km in Western Australia.
+A major project to improve Eyre Highway, rather than just repair the damage, began in 1984 with federal government providing funding to reconstruct 300 km in Western Australia.

 The highway was rebuilt with a 7 m pavement, with shoulders partially sealed to a width of 1 m.
 Work began in mid-1985 near Cocklebiddy, with a 58 km section completed in 1986.
 Work undertaken from 1987 to 1988 reached out 110 km east of Cocklebiddy, and 225 km had been completed by June 1990.
 The upgrade from Cocklebiddy to the state border was completed in October 1994.

-Since the 1990s, regular maintenance and minor improvements have been an ongoing effort; $3.9 million was spent on these works in Western Australia in 1996.
+Since the 1990s, regular maintenance and minor improvements have been an ongoing effort.
 There have been larger-scale works including reconstruction of sections near Caiguna, Balladonia, and the Frazer Range in Western Australia, as well as Cungena and Kyancutta in South Australia.